European Tennis Trophy

 There are four additional trophies presented; those for best performance in the fields of Professional, Junior, Seniors and Wheelchair Tennis.

-Tennis Europe announced in January 2015 that Germany won the 2014 award for Overall Performance, as well as that for Senior Tennis.
-Czech Republic (Professional Tennis), Russia (Junior Tennis) and the Netherlands (Wheelchair Tennis) won the remaining contributing categories.
-Click here for a full report on the 2014 awards.
+Tennis Europe announced in January 2016 that Russia won the 2015 award for Overall Performance, as well as that for Junior Tennis.
+Czech Republic (Professional Tennis), Germany (Senior Tennis) and Great Britain/Netherlands (Wheelchair Tennis, shared) won the remaining contributing categories.
+Click here for a full report on the 2015 awards.